SLoh4137/umcp-tase/README.md

 # UMCP TASE
 This is a template for the backend portion of a student organization website.
-It utilzies Netlify CMS to simplfy adding new events and editing bios.
+It utilizes Netlify CMS to simplfy adding new events and editing bios.
 Plus, it comes with helpful link shortening!
 I left the actual UI and design of the site pretty minimal so that you can edit it however you please!

 # Table of Contents